 How far apart should I space my lights?

-If you hang your patio lights closer together, it will look more like a canopy of stars.
-If you only have one or two very long light strings and a long, narrow area, consider spacing each section of your pattern farther apart to cover greater distances with less strands.
+This depends on the overall look you want.
+Hanging your patio lights closer together will look more like a canopy of stars.
+If you only have a couple very long light strings and a long, narrow area, consider spacing each section of your pattern farther apart to cover greater distances with less strands.

 What about LED lighting?

 LED systems have revolutionized outdoor landscape lighting.
-LED offers vastly longer life, incredible energy savings, and sustainability through the use of new technology (see LED comparison page).
-Conventional landscape lighting systems have always been plagued by voltage drop, high temperatures, and burned out bulbs.
-But with LED systems, the nuisance of light bulb replacement is eliminated.
-The life of your landscape lights are now measured in years, not hours.
+They offer vastly longer life, incredible energy savings, and sustainability through the use of new technology.
+With LED systems, the nuisance of light bulb replacement is eliminated.
 Old, incandescent bulbs were rated for 2000-3000 hrs.
-LED fixtures are rated for 40,000 hours (which is 15-18 years of regular use!)
-These systems have truly become “no-fuss”; just install them and enjoy years and years of beautiful, inviting light in your landscape!
+LED fixtures are rated for 40,000+ hours (which is 15-18 years of regular use!).
+These systems have truly become “no-fuss”; just install them and enjoy years of beautiful light in your landscape!

 Can I keep my lights hung year-round?

-This depends on what type of lights that you are using and also how they’re hung.
+Depends on the type of lights you are using and how they’re hung.
 If you are using LED lights, they will be durable enough to withstand harsher weather and cold temperature, meaning you should be able to keep them up year-round.
-If you are using strings that will hang, be wary that accumulating snow and ice can weigh your lights down and possibly bring them down.
+If you are hanging string lights, be wary that accumulating snow and ice can weigh your lights down and possibly cause them to fall.